WaylonWalker/find-kedro/docs/examples/iris.md

 As I am unsure of what the iris example will look like in future versions of `kedro` I recommend following along with `kedro==0.15.9`, but feel free to try it with the latest if you are feeling adventurous.

+> ## STOP
+> Before continuting make sure that you are using a separate environment for this example using, conda, pipenv, virtualenv or whatever your environment manager of choice is

 ``` console
 $ pip install kedro==0.15.9 find-kedro